ballerina-platform/module-ballerinax-netsuite/src/netsuite/Module.md

     io:println("Verify the displaySymbol = " + currency["displaySymbol"].toString());

-    // Upsert (update if exists or otherwise create) a different currency, which is used in a third party system netsuite:Currency externalCurrency = {
+    // Upsert (update if exists or otherwise create) a different currency, which is used in a third party system. netsuite:Currency externalCurrency = {
         name: "British pound",
         symbol: "GBP",